SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

    1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNNExecutableNetwork.bin in line no: 401 & line no: 414
    2. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNNExecutableNetwork.bin in line no: 51
 * #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file
         i.
-Set the path to store the MWNN file dumps in line no: 171 ii.
+Set the path to store the MWNN file dumps in line no: 171
+        ii.
 Update the path to Glow repository in line no: 180
-   2. Update the "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.h" file as follows:
+   2. Update the "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.h" file
       i.
 Set the INVOKE_NNAC macro to 1 in line no: 16
    3. Update "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
         i.
-Set the $EV_CNNMODELS_HOME path in line no: 3 ii.
-Set the absolute path for ARC/cnn_tools/setup.sh file in line no: 4 iii.
-Update the path to Glow with MWNN support in line no: 9 & 20 iv.
+Set the $EV_CNNMODELS_HOME path in line no: 3
+        ii.
+Set the absolute path for ARC/cnn_tools/setup.sh file in line no: 4
+        iii.
+Update the path to Glow with MWNN support in line no: 9 & 22
+        iv.
 Update the path to evgencnn executable in line no: 10
         v.
+Update the Imagenet images path in line no: 20
+        vi.
+Update `evgencnn` to `evgencnn.pyc` if using the release (not development) version of ARC/cnn_tools in line no: 24
-Update the Imagenet images path in line no: 18 [Note] : Generated EV Binary file for MetaWareNN SubGraph will store in evgencnn/scripts folder.
+   [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.
-* ### Modify the below mentioned files
-    1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file
-        i.
-Set the path to store the MWNN file dumps in line no: 171 ii.
-Update the path to Glow repository in line no: 180
-    2. Update "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
-        i.
-Set the $EV_CNNMODELS_HOME path in line no: 3 ii.
-Set the absolute path for ARC/cnn_tools/setup.sh file in line no: 4 iii.
-Update the path to Glow with MWNN support in line no: 9 & 20 iv.
-Update the path to evgencnn executable in line no: 10
-        v.
-Update the Imagenet images path in line no: 18
-    3. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file
-        i.
-Set the path to evgencnn/scripts folder in line no: 51

 ### Configure and Build Glow
 * #### For Release Build
     * `mkdir build_Release`